Kamatchi0812/Netflix-Content-Insights/README.md

 - Sentiment analysis of Netflix titles using external reviews
 - Integration of IMDb ratings for quality analysis
 - Year-on-year genre popularity trends

----

-## 📬 Contact
-For feedback or collaboration, connect via GitHub Issues or LinkedIn.